 Help reduce flood risk in the Hawkesbury-Nepean Valley.

-The Hawkesbury-Nepean Valley (the Valley) is one of the most dangerous floodplains in Australia, flooding 6 times between 2020-2022.
+The Hawkesbury-Nepean Valley (the Valley) is one of the highest-risk floodplains in Australia, flooding 8 times since 2020.

-The NSW Reconstruction Authority is working with local councils and the community to develop a high-priority Disaster Adaptation Plan (DAP) to address flood risk in the Valley, and we want you to be involved.
+The NSW Reconstruction Authority is working alongside other NSW Government agencies, local councils and the community to develop a high-priority Disaster Adaptation Plan (DAP) to reduce flood risk in the Valley.
+We’re giving everyone working or living in the floodplain the opportunity to be involved in this important work.

-There is no single solution to reduce the impact of floods in the Valley so the DAP will include a range of measures to reduce risk where we can and, importantly, adapt where we can’t.
-Some options being investigated include mitigation infrastructure, such as levees, improvements to evacuation roads and ways to better prepare the community.
+There is no single solution to reduce the impact of floods so the Hawkesbury-Nepean Valley DAP will include a range of measures to reduce risk where we can and, importantly, adapt where we can’t.
+Options being investigated include mitigation infrastructure such as levees, improvements to evacuation roads, and ways to better prepare the community.

-In June 2024, the NSW Government released a new Flood Study for the Hawkesbury-Nepean River.
-It provides the most up to date, reliable information on how floods impact this area in Western Sydney.
+We recently completed a new Flood Study for the Hawkesbury-Nepean River which provides the most reliable information on how riverine floods impact the Valley between Wallacia in the south and Brooklyn in the north.

-The Study will be a key input for the DAP and will support decision making on emergency management, risk reduction and mitigation, land use planning and infrastructure investment such as road upgrades in one of Australia’s most dangerous flood risk areas.
+The Study is a key input for the DAP and supports decision-making on emergency management, risk reduction and mitigation, land use planning, and infrastructure investment such as road upgrades in one of Australia’s highest flood risk areas.

 What's important to you?

-We want people who live and work in the Valley to share their views on how to reduce the impact of floods in the region.
+We want people who live and work in the Valley to share their views on the challenges they face and how they would like to see the impact of floods in the region reduced.

-Your feedback will help shape one of the state’s first Disaster Adaptation Plans.
+This feedback will help shape the State’s first Disaster Adaptation Plan.

 Get involved

-Have your say on how we can address flood risk in the Valley by telling us a little about yourself in the short survey below.
-The survey will be open until 1 November 2024.
+Have your say on how we should address flood risk in the Valley by telling us a little about yourself in the survey below, open until 1 April 2025.

-Find out more about our work in the Valley.
+Find out more about our work in the Valley and don’t forget to follow this page for updates.

 Complete a survey